PoC using SOA Suite Cloud Service (184.108.40.206): lessons learnedPublished on: Author: Eduardo Barra Cordeiro Category: Oracle

 - product maturity level: Oracle considers it mature and functionally complete;

-- it brings the Oracle Service Bus, which is the market-leading and fastest growing enterprise service bus (ESB).
+- it features the Oracle Service Bus, which is the market-leading and fastest growing enterprise service bus (ESB).
 Oracle Service Bus mediates and provides location-independent access to services across a service network that can span various applications.

 Regarding the cons: